odea-project/qAlgorithms/report/discussion_tests.md

 qAlgorithms is written in base C++ 20, using only standard library functions[@ISOInternationalStandard].
 For reading in files, the StreamCraft library is used[https://github.com/odea-project/StreamCraft].
-It was compiled with gcc 13.2.0[@freesoftwarefoundationinc.UsingGNUCompiler1988] and cmake 3.29.6[@todo].
+It was compiled with gcc 13.2.0[@freesoftwarefoundationinc.UsingGNUCompiler1988].

 The scripts used to generate the presented images and associated calculations are availvable on the [qAlgorithms github](https://github.com/odea-project/qAlgorithms/tree/qBinning_beta/test).